cryptoparty/handbook/src/book.md

 You should not use the same user name for different accounts or use a name that you are already linked to like a childhood nickname or a favorite book character.
 You should never use your secret email for normal personal communication.
 If someone knows your secrets, do not communicate with that person using this email address.
 If your life depends on it, change your secret email address often as well as between providers.

-Finally, once you have your whole your email set up to protect your identity, vanity is your worst enemy.
+Finally, once you have your whole email set up to protect your identity, vanity is your worst enemy.
 You need to avoid being distinct.
 Don't try to be clever, flamboyant or unique.
 Even the way you break your paragraphs is valuable data for identification, especially these days when every school essay and blog post you have written is available in the Internet.
 Powerful organizations can actually use these texts to build up a database that can "fingerprint" writing.

 File Sharing